apecloud/kubeblocks/docs/user_docs/lifecycle_management/lifecycle_management_api.md

 #### spec.type

-`spec.type` is required.
-You can fill it in as the following examples do: state.redis, mq.mqtt, mq.kafkal, state.mysql-8, state.mysql-7.
+`spec.type` is required, compatible the DAPR component type.
+You can fill it in as the following examples do: state.redis, mq.mqtt, mq.kafka, state.mysql.

 #### spec.componentType